 After that nasty experience I embarked on a “mulchless forever” course and instead relied on perennial groundcover plants such as vinca, hardy geraniums, epimediums, liriope, and of course the much-maligned but undoubtedly useful pachysandra although I wouldn’t put that into a mixed bed.
 Empty spaces were hand-weeded.

 I kept up that philosophy at my third garden except for a couple of smaller beds into which I put Sweet Peet®.
 I do think that as mulches go this is one of the best.
-It’s actually a mixture of peat and composted manure.
-It’s attractive (assuming you don’t like garish colors or big chunks of anything, both effects that I can do without), neat, and effective.
+It’s actually a mixture of peat and composted animal bedding.
+It’s attractive (assuming that you don’t like artificial colors or big chunks of anything), neat, and effective.

 Drawbacks: The top three drawbacks to Sweet Peet are cost, cost, and cost.
 This is probably the most expensive mulch you can buy – other than river rocks, etc. – at an average price of $9 per bag, and they are 1.5-cu.ft bags rather than the typical 2-cu.ft. so you need more bags to cover the same area.
-Good luck finding anyone selling it in bulk.
+Buying by the cubic yard is less expensive but still not cheap.
 Because of its composition it will break down faster than something like bark nuggets or wood chips.
 However, if you’re using it in the initial planting stages and the plan is that the gaps will be filled in by plants within the next 3 years, this is a great choice if the budget allows.

-Drawbacks: Critters such as squirrels love to dig holes in this stuff because, well, it’s so easy to do.
-And like any wood mulch, it’s a veritable Club Med for fungi.
-I can’t blame it for my particular fungi wars because those were here before the mulch was, but it certainly isn’t helping the situation.
-Costwise the triple shredded is probably the most expensive of the wood mulches, at least hereabouts.
+Drawbacks: Critters such as squirrels love to dig holes in this stuff because, well, it’s so easy for them to do.
+Also, it is probably the most expensive of the wood mulches, hereabouts.

 I couldn’t afford to put the triple shredded on more than 1/3 of the planting areas here, which meant there were still a lot of potential weed-farms left.
 For half of the remainder I chose cedar bark mulch.
 It definitely looks like mulch, not dirt, and it smells lovely when putting it down and for a short time thereafter.
 I chose cedar rather than the cheaper pine bark because I really don’t want to have to reapply it (hoping to have moved before that’s needed!) and cedar takes longer to break down.
 However, it also lightens in color over time, eventually becoming a kind of silvery/greige rather than tan.
 But it’s doing as good or better a job of weed suppression as the more expensive triple shredded stuff.
 And it stays in place; no worries about high winds, torrential downpours, etc. And so far, critters don’t seem to like to dig in it.